Aaron Wan-Bissaka: Manchester United

 On 29 June 2019, Wan-Bissaka signed a five-year contract with fellow Premier League club Manchester United.
 Crystal Palace would receive an initial fee of £45 million, with another £5 million due in potential bonuses.
 Upon signing for Manchester United, Wan-Bissaka became the sixth-most expensive defender of all time and the most expensive English player who was uncapped by the national side at the time of transfer.

-On 11 August 2019, he made his Manchester United debut, playing the full 90 minutes in a 4–0 league victory over Chelsea.
+He made his debut for the club on 11 August, playing the full 90 minutes in a 4–0 league victory over Chelsea.
 At the end of his first season at Manchester United, he made the highest number of tackles in the 2019–20 Premier League season.
 On 17 October 2020, as United won 4–1 at Newcastle United, he scored the first goal of his professional career.
-On 2 February 2021, Wan-Bissaka scored the opening goal in United's Premier League record-equalling 9–0 win over Southampton.
+On 2 February 2021, he scored the opening goal in United's Premier League record-equalling 9–0 win over Southampton.

+Wan-Bissaka missed a significant part of the first half of the 2022–23 season due to illnesses or injuries, with Diogo Dalot starting at right-back in the majority of United's games.
+He returned to the pitch after the World Cup break in impressive form, with manager Erik ten Hag praising his improvements.

+West Ham United

+On 13 August 2024, West Ham United announced the signing of Wan-Bissaka on a seven-year contract for a reported fee of £15 million.
+On 25 November, he scored his first goal for the club in a 2–0 victory over Newcastle United at St James' Park.
+He scored his second consecutive goal in the next game, a 2–5 loss to Arsenal at home in the London Stadium on 30 November.
+In the 2024–25 season, he led all defenders with 66 interceptions and 64 successful dribbles.

+In May 2025, he became the 45th different recipient of the club's Hammer of the Year award.
+He started 36 games of 40 played during the season by the club scoring two goals and providing four assists.
+He also led the team in tackles and interceptions.